Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Who pottery studio membership is for

 You come and go as your week allows, make whatever you want, and work at your own pace.
 Nobody assigns you projects or checks your skill level before you join.
-Technicians are on hand if you need advice, but you're working independently rather than following a class.
+Technicians are on hand if you need advice.
+The rest of the time you're working independently on your own projects.

 The one thing we do ask is that you’ve taken at least one ceramics course before joining, here or elsewhere.
 You don’t need to be experienced, but you do need to know the basics of working safely in a shared studio.